fkeshani/Master/README.md

 ### Automate RedFin Web Site:
 ```
-This Automation Project Represent Login & Search Property at RedFin website using Ruby, Cucumber, and Capybara.
+This Automation Project Represent Login & Search Property at RedFin website
+Using Ruby, Cucumber, and Capybara.
 ```

 ### Getting Started:
 ```
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running
+on your local machine for development and testing purposes.
 ```

 ### Prerequisites: